JetBrains/compose-multiplatform/tutorials/Keyboard/README.md

 ```

-Note an annotation `@OptIn(ExperimentalKeyInput::class)`.
+Note the annotation `@OptIn(ExperimentalKeyInput::class)`.
 Keyboard-related event handlers are still an experimental feature of Compose, and later API changes are possible.
 So it requires the use of a special annotation to emphasize the experimental nature of the code.

 ![keyInputFilter](keyInputFilter.gif)